-The duty cycle of the clock signal can affect the performance of the A/D Converter.
+The duty cycle of the clock signal can affect the performance of any A/D Converter.
 Because achieving a precise duty cycle is difficult, the ADC12040 is designed to maintain performance over a range of duty cycles.
-While it is specified and performance is guaranteed with a 50% clock duty cycle, performance is typically maintained over a clock duty cycle range of 45% to 55%.
+While it is specified and performance is guaranteed with a 50% clock duty cycle, performance is typically maintained over a clock duty cycle range of 40% to 60%.